SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 Gold has never been money, but the money has sometimes been made of gold.🤯

-Inflation is never a financial nor economic problem, the policy response is the problem.
+Nominal inflation is never a financial nor economic problem, the policy response is the problem.

 Inflation is an _effect_ not a cause.

+Real inflation is a big frickin' problem, but has little to do with nominal inflation.
+The two need not even be well correlated, and can easily be anti-correlated over some time periods.
+That was not an aphorism, but the note had to be made.
+The aphorism is that you comment your code, but not so liberally that no one ever reads your code.

 "Ballooning government deficits and debt" enable the non-government sector to fly.